-Now you know when you’re planning your trip across Europe to avoid the police in Russia, ditch the dash cams in Austria, and that your privacy will be respected in France.
+Now you know when you’re planning your trip across Europe to avoid the police in Russia, ditch your dash cam in Austria, and that your privacy will be respected in France.
 You can record yourself speeding down the autobahn as much as you’d like, but make sure you blur out everyone else.

-As dash cams already are quite popular among Europeans, the Asia Pacific market is expected to have the highest revenue growth in the upcoming years.
-Taiwan, South Korea, and China are home to a large portion of global dash cam manufacturers, increasing the popularity of the technology in this region.
+Although the European dash cam market is currently the world’s largest, the Asia Pacific one is expected to have the highest revenue growth in the upcoming years.
+Taiwan, South Korea, and China are home to a large portion of global dash cam manufacturers, increasing the popularity of the device in this region.

-Japan is an outlier in this region, as drive recorders in this country are primarily focused on commercial applications, rather than for use primarily by private citizens.
-Car rental firms, taxis, and police across the island employ dash cams in their fleets to monitor drivers and enhance efficiency.
+Japan is an outlier in this region, as dash cams in this country are primarily focused on commercial applications, rather than for use primarily by private citizens.
+Car rental firms, taxis, and police across the nation employ dash cams in their fleets to monitor drivers and enhance efficiency.

 Crossing the Pacific, we arrive in North America, where dash cams have been on the rise around the United States and Canada.
-While Asia has the highest potential for growth, North America lags slightly behind, but is still ahead of Europe.
+While Asia has the highest potential for growth, North America only lags slightly behind ahead of Europe.

 Canada and the US see a combination of consumer and commercial uses for in-vehicle drive recorders.
 In terms of the commercial sector, America has a large trucking and haulage industry, as well as increasingly popular ridesharing companies such as Uber and Lyft, leaving room for growth here.
 However, as Canada and the US are broken down into individual states with unique laws, the legality of dash cams varies among these different states or provinces.

-While Europe battles privacy issues, the United States cares more about dash cams obstructing the windshield and the driver’s field of vision.
-States like California and Colorado allow dash cams to be mounted on the windshield, whereas states like Texas and New York forbid anything “non-transparent” to be mounted on the windshield.
+While Europe battles privacy issues, the US cares more about dash cams obstructing the windshield and the driver’s field of vision.
+States like California and Colorado allow dash cams to be mounted on the windshield, whereas states like Texas and New York forbid anything “non-transparent” to be mounted there.
 This is not to say that dash cameras themselves are illegal, but that drivers must be careful of where they place them in their vehicles.

-All in all, dashboard cameras are powerful tools that benefit drivers, fleet managers, and law enforcement officers around the world.
-As drive recorders continue to grow in popularity, the world will become a safer and more accountable place.
+All in all, dash cams are powerful tools that benefit drivers, fleet managers, and law enforcement officers around the world.
+As they continue to integrate more advanced AI prevention and driver monitoring features, they are sure to continue to grow in popularity and the world will become a safer and more accountable place.
 Just make sure you aren’t breaking any laws in the meantime.